hchiba1/smart-measure/README.md

 range: 4.714 - 7.402 g/m3
 aim at RH=55?
 VH: +4.994 g/m3 -> 10.986 g/m3
 ```
-Here _RH=55%_ is considered ideal, and the program calculates how much water is necessary to realize it.
+Here, _RH=55%_ is considered ideal, and the program calculates how much water is necessary to realize it.

 ### Formula
 **Volumetric humidity** (VH) can be obtained by ideal gas law: